 Early Childhood Development

-This track focuses on understanding of learning and development during the early childhood years.
+This major focuses on understanding of learning and development during the early childhood years.
 Students will learn about the cognitive, language, and social/emotional development of young children within the context of family and community studies.
 Students will also learn about general and early education practices and curricula.
-This track does not result in a teacher certification.
+This major does not result in a teacher certification.

-An Online BS in Early Childhood Education: Early Childhood Development Track is also available.
+An Online BS in Early Childhood Education: Early Childhood Development Major is also available.

 Prekindergarten/Primary Education: Age 3 through Grade 3 and Reading/ESOL Endorsement

-This track is an initial teacher preparation program designed to train future teachers of students from Pre-K to grade 3.
+This major is an initial teacher preparation program designed to train future teachers of students from Pre-K to grade 3.